benwestondigital/holland_barrett_clone/README.md

 - With the small scope of the project, I wanted the main feature to be adding items to the basket
 - Most other features/links are cosmetic
 - No backend - data does not persist with page refresh
+- This is a desktop project - not built for mobile/tablet screens